Stianje/gr-lorawan_sdr/README.md

 ### Features
 - Support for various frequencies and Spreading Factors (SFs)
 - Ability to handle multiple concurrent devices
-- System setup, including a SDR gateway, database, and user interface configuration
+- System setup, including an SDR gateway, database, and user interface configuration

 ### GNURadio
 To set up GNURadio, follow the installation instructions provided for [gr-lora_sdr](https://github.com/tapparelj/gr-lora_sdr).
 In addition to the standard setup, this project employs a USB interface instead of TCP, therfore also utilized [gr-osmosdr](https://osmocom.org/projects/gr-osmosdr/wiki/GrOsmoSDR) to ensure compatibility with our hardware.
 The 'GNURadio' directory houses a fully installed (excluding build folder), built upon [gr-lora_sdr](https://github.com/tapparelj/gr-lora_sdr).
 To use it effectively, please follow the installation instructions seen in 'GNURadio' folder.
 The GNURadio configuration can be found within the 'apps' subdirectory, named 'lora_bladerf.grc'.
 A generated Python file associated with this configuration, 'lora_bladerf.py', is also available.
 Sync word: 0x34 for LoRaWAN, check device documentation.